Powerlearnproject/se-day1-assignment-KiprutoKE/README.md

 4. It facilitates better project management and resource allocation.
 5. It enables scalability and adaptability to changing technologies and user needs.

+## b.
 Identify and describe at least three key milestones in the evolution of software engineering.

 **1968 NATO Software Engineering Conference:** This conference highlighted the "software crisis" and led to the formalization of software engineering as a discipline.